transdigiware/blockchain/howto/ibp-console-govern-components.md

 {: #ibp-console-govern-third-party-ca}

 Instead of using an {{site.data.keyword.blockchainfull_notm}} Platform Certificate Authority as your peer or ordering service's CA, you can use certificates from an external CA, one that is not hosted by {{site.data.keyword.IBM_notm}}, as long as the CA issues certificates in [X.509](https://hyperledger-fabric.readthedocs.io/en/release-1.4/identity/identity.html#digital-certificates){: external} format.

-For more information about this process, including a look at the certificates you will need, see [Using certificates from an external CA with your peer or ordering service](/docs/services/blockchain?topic=blockchain-ibp-console-build-network#ibp-console-build-network-third-party-ca).

 ### Before you begin
 {: #ibp-console-govern-third-party-ca-prereq}